Coping

 Psychologists have recently begun to examine how coping strategies permit us to emerge from a difficult situation stronger.
 Some coping strategies are:

-• finding equilibrium, avoiding extremes, finding a middle way between “never talking about
+• finding equilibrium, avoiding extremes, finding a middle way between “never talking about it” and “constantly talking about it”.

 • spending time with constructive people but reflecting on one’s situation alone.